European Social Dialogue

 - Website: www.cec-footwearindustry.eu

-Capacity building to build knowledge at national level on best practices to increase the attractiveness of the footwear sector
+Capacity building to create knowledge and adopt best practices in education/employment at regional/ national level to promote the attractiveness of the footwear sector

-To provide the necessary competences and abilities to Trade Unions, National Associations and other stakeholders in IT, PL, PT and SP for local implementation of a set of validated best practices, which respond to the gaps/problems identified under previous Social Dialogue project, i.e.:
+To provide the necessary competences and abilities to social partners and other footwear stakeholders in Italy, Poland, Portugal and Spain for local implementation of a set of validated best practices that respond to the gaps/problems previously identified, i.e.: